What is Juneteenth? Celebrating Juneteenth 2023 with Kids

 Juneteenth is the official commemoration of the end of slavery in America.
 On June 19, 1865, enslaved people in Galveston, Texas were notified by a Union general that the Confederacy lost the Civil War and all of the enslaved were finally free.
 By the time the news reached Galveston, it had been about two months since the war ended and over two and a half years since the Emancipation Proclamation.

 Juneteenth is short for "June 19th" and is observed every year on that day.
-Juneteenth 2022 falls on a Sunday (which also happens to be Father’s Day), giving families the opportunity for a weekend celebration.
+Juneteenth 2023 falls on a Monday, the day after Father's Day, giving families the opportunity for a long weekend celebration.

 From the Juneteenth Celebration at Watkins Park.
 Photo courtesy of the Department of Parks and Recreation in Prince George County, Maryland